MichaelEight/SRScenarioCreatorEnhanced/docs/CONTRIBUTING.md

   - `ScenarioContent.cs` - file containing all info and mechanic of a .scenario file.
 It has all of the data (names and values needed for the file).
 It is responsible for exporting files from **the whole** editor (including other tabs) and importing and loading data from .scenario file.
 It holds also the game directory string.
   - Everything else with `*content.cs` - contains data on other tabs and functions used in them.
 - `UserControls` - front-ent files.
 Collection of UserControls, so basically content of tabs.
 It is responsible for how tabs look like and for the mechanic of buttons, comboboxes and other components

+## Versioning System
+- Alpha X - State from the very beginning up until most basic version of editor is created i.e. when tabs Scenario, Settings, Regions and Orbat are fully operational.
+- Beta Y - first version is most basic version of editor (as mentioned in alpha).
+Beta continues until all original functions are present: basic tabs + Theaters, Resources, World Market and they are fully operational (loading, editing and saving without major problems)
+- Full Z.A - full-fledged version of editor.
+Main goal is achieved and editor is ready.
+From then on the goal is to do maintenance on the app, fix bugs, collect users' feedback and improve the work by adding special functions.
+'Z' marks major updates + medium-sized changes and 'A' updates containing bug-fixes and small improvements.

 ## Known Development Issues
 - `GUNA.UI2` errors.
 GUNA.UI2 is a set of premade UI elements.
 You can try to solve it by updating the addon: Tools >> NuGet Package Manager >> Manage NuGet Packages for Solution.
 Make sure `Guna.UI2.WinForms` is present in "Installed" tab.
 Switch to "Updates" and update `Guna.UI2.WinForms`.